doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Debugged the problems I was facing in the precision-recall curve yesterday.
 Implemented the decision tree and plotted the ROC for the three classifiers.

 **Thoughts** : Still a bit confused on the parameter tuning for Decision tree.
 I'm ot sure which  parameters to use for the grid parameters in  GridSearchCV.

+# 100 Days Of Code - Log

+### Day 69: August 2, 2020

+**Today's Progress**: Tried starting with stack today, but realised I don't remember linked list thta well.
+So, started afresh with linked list implementation in C/C++.
+Wrote program to insert a node in a linked list and traversing through a linked list.

+**Thoughts** : Had I been focused in the class when this was being thought, I would have been a pro in these topics.
+But as they say, it's never too late to learn something.
+Hopefully that's true!